THANLAR/shan_koe_mee_myanmar/README.md

 # 🃏 Shan Koe Mee Myanmar

-A beautifully crafted Flutter implementation of the beloved traditional Burmese card game — **Shan Koe Mee (ရွမ်းကိုယ်မီး)**.
+A beautifully crafted Flutter implementation of the beloved traditional Burmese card game — **Shan Koe Mee (ရှမ်းကိုးမီး)**.
 Built with ❤️ using modern Flutter architecture, offline-first logic, and optimized for smooth performance on both Android and iOS.

 ---